Employer Information

 Prisons

-The Foundation doctor will join Dr Illingworth, Consultant Psychiatrist for clinics at HMP Eastwood Park in South Gloucestershire (women’s prison) on Mondays and Thursdays.
-Clinical supervision sessions will be held at the end of each session in clinic, which the Core Trainee, Advanced Trainee/Specialty Registrar or any medical students (if applicable) will also attend.
+The Foundation doctor will join Dr Illingworth, Consultant Psychiatrist for clinics at HMP Eastwood Park in South Gloucestershire (women’s prison) on Tuesdays and Thursdays.
+Clinical supervision sessions will be held during each session in clinic, which the Core Trainee or any medical students (if applicable) will also attend.

 The Foundation doctor will be part of multi-disciplinary mental health teams at HMP Eastwood Park and will attend and contribute to weekly MDT Referrals Meetings.